Edit

 Error description: Wait on the Database Engine recovery handle failed.
 Check the SQL Server error log for potential causes.

-Or, you see errors in the SQL Server Error Log similar to:
+Or, you see the following errors in the SQL Server error Log:

 2025-02-26 20:01:16.79 spid14s Starting up database 'master'.